3 Tips for Powerful Testimonials that Convert

 Unconvinced, you click away.
 You’re off to find another coach who might actually be able to solve your problem.

-There’s 3 things your testimonials NEED to convert:
+3 things testimonials need to make the sale

-1. People need to know who you were BEFORE.
+1. People need to know who your client was BEFORE.

-Testimonials are emotional, so we need to know how you felt before.
+Testimonials are emotional, so we need to know how your client felt before.
 This will speak to others who are also currently feeling that way.
-They'll identify with the speaker and think hey that's how I feel too, maybe this can solve my problem.
+They'll identify with the speaker and think, "Hey, that's how I feel too, maybe this can solve my problem.”

-2. People need to know who you are AFTER.
+2. People need to know who your client has become AFTER.

 3. It needs to be concise.